 The idea of eggs cooked in some kind of spicy sauce is what has inspired famous dishes like Shakshuka and Huevos Rancheros.
 I could have been thinking something like that when this simple breakfast idea popped into my mind, but truthfully I think the recipe was most inspired by a jar of salsa verde that I stumbled across in the pantry.
-These days I'm alternating between trying not to think about my pantry (full of various heavy cans and bottles that will need to be moved to the new house) and gazing into the shelves trying to imagine what I can use up before moving day.
 This was one of those "What can I make with ingredients I already have?" kind of experiments, and wow, did I love this easy breakfast.
 I ate it with some low-carb tortillas to dip into the egg yolk, and savored every bite.

 There are two reasons for putting the eggs into little dishes before you start heating the sauce.
 Not only does it help them come to room temperature (so the whites cook quickly and keep the yolks runny) but it also helps you get them into the frying pan without breaking the yolks.